Does Sweating Cause Acne?

 1) Showering immediately after exercise/sweating is crucial to prevent skin irritation by the salt content in your sweat and to prevent yeast and bacteria from multiplying further.
 Making sure the skin is thoroughly cleansed.
 Our skin products contain anti-fungal and anti-bacterial ingredients that have helped resolve many cases of acne and folliculitis.

 2) Avoid wearing a hat, helmet, or headband for long periods of time.
-If you do have to wear a helmet, try applying some petrolatum jelly (i.e. Aquaphor) on the areas that rub.
+If you must wear a helmet, apply petrolatum jelly (e.g., Aquaphor) to the rub areas.

-3) Wear clothing made of absorbent cotton beneath a uniform to help soak up the sweat and minimize skin friction.
+3) Wear absorbent cotton clothing beneath a uniform to help soak up sweat and minimize skin friction.

 4) Do not wear clothes that are too tight.